alexesc/HydroCalc-Docs/privacy-policy.md

 **Effective Date:** [Sept/2025]

-HydroCalc respects your privacy.
+HydroViewer respects your privacy.
 This app does not collect, store, or share any personal or sensitive user data.

 ## 1. Data Collection
-HydroCalc does not collect or store any of the following:
+HydroViewer does not collect or store any of the following:
 - Personal information (e.g., name, email address)
 - Location data
 - Device identifiers